Best Restaurants in the 3 Valleys

 Renowned as one of Courchevel’s best restaurants for decent value and friendly service, Le Bel Air has a great sun terrace facing out onto the piste aligned with plenty of deck chairs in which to relax.
 The food is simple and tasty.
 Try the plat du jour which is good value.
 Reservations are essential, as it gets very booked up on sunny days.
 Access it from the Ariondaz piste.

 Found at the top of the La Tania gondola this efficiently-run restaurant with a gorgeous terrace offers HUGE omelettes, salads and a reliably good plat du jour, all at very reasonable prices.
 After something speedy?
 Try the snack bar.
 It’s well worth a visit to Le Bouc Blanc, if only for a hot drink or a plate of frites.
-If you’re into celeb spotting then Kate and William dined here, and what’s good enough for the royals is good enough for us!
+If you’re into celeb spotting then Kate and William dined here.
+And what’s good enough for the royals is good enough for us!

 Ski the undulating blue run into Courchevel Moriond 1650 and the Portetta hotel is at the bottom on your right, just below the drag lift.
 Famous British chef Angela Hartnett has designed the menu which celebrates local food and adds her signature Italian twist.
 Expect sumptuous homemade pasta and meat cooked on the open fire.
-If you’re on a budget there are tasty and authentic pizzas served on the gorgeous ‘Fire and Ice’ terrace which you can nibble on whilst happily installed on a huge sofa and wrapped in a fluffy blanket.
+If you’re on a budget there are tasty and authentic pizzas served on the gorgeous ‘Fire and Ice’ terrace which you can nibble on whilst happily installed on a huge sofa and wrapped in a decadent fur blanket.

-Contact us if you have any questions or would like us to book you a table!
+Anything we’ve missed?
+Do let us know if you have a favourite to add to the list.
+Or contact us if you have any questions or would like us to book you a table!